openSUSE/news-o-o/_posts/2012-11-08-opensuse-12-3-milestone-1-is-ready-for-you.markdown

 ### SuSEconfig

 Another piece of long-time S.u.S.E., SuSE, SUSE and openSUSE infrastructure to be demolished for 12.3 is SuSEconfig, probably the most annoying command to enter manually.
-SuSEconfig was created to replace _/etc/rc.config_ and the often-criticizedÂ direct modification of config files by YaST, as a modular host for configuration scripts to apply system-wide changes after installing or removing groups of packages - for example, rebuilding the font database, applying policy stored in a standard format in _/etc/sysconfig_ to the actual config files, or migrating gconf schemas after a version update.
+SuSEconfig was created to replace _/etc/rc.config_ and the often-criticized direct modification of config files by YaST, as a modular host for configuration scripts to apply system-wide changes after installing or removing groups of packages - for example, rebuilding the font database, applying policy stored in a standard format in _/etc/sysconfig_ to the actual config files, or migrating gconf schemas after a version update.
 Performing these actions once after installing a group of packages reduced installation time.
 With the trend to performing these actions in post-install/post-uninstall specfile stanzas, or via rpm triggers, the move to dynamic self-configuration by Xorg and NetworkManager, and the removal of slow operations at install time, SuSEconfig is without a role for the first time in more than 12 years, and sysadmins' pinkie fingers will get a much-needed break.

 ## Software changes